O:

 Open system(s); open system(s) technology(ies): A computing system whose architecture is not a secret in that the developers or sponsors of the system have publicized its structure in such detail that other developers can interface their software easily with it, thus enhancing compatibility, implementation, and variety of product offerings.

-Open-end operating loan: farm operating loan that is similar to a revolving line of credit except that the operating commitment is for the life of the loan agreement and not just any point in time during the loan term.
+Open-end operating loan: A farm operating loan that is similar to a revolving line of credit except that the operating commitment is for the life of the loan agreement and not just any point in time during the loan term.
 See Operating commitment, and Revolving line of credit (RLOC).

-Open-ended grant(s): mandatory grant where statute authorizes appropriation of funds sufficient to pay a set portion of the grantee’s (usually a state) total cost without an upper limit.
+Open-ended grant(s): A mandatory grant where statute authorizes appropriation of funds sufficient to pay a set portion of the grantee’s (usually a state) total cost without an upper limit.
 These are sometimes referred to as “open-ended entitlement grants” due to the entitlement of individual citizens to benefits under the awards.
 See Grant(s).

 Open-ocean aquaculture: The culture of fish in the ocean through the use of submersible net pen systems.
 (2) The practice within the salmon industry of culturing juveniles, releasing them to mature in the open ocean, and then catching them when they return as adults to spawn.